 When the staff ban a member, they mean it.
 Because of that, any methods of getting around bans is against the rules.
 If you are banned and register another account, your ban time will be increased.

-Any topics that could potentially involve heated discussion back and forth between two or more people of differing opinions (debates) regarding politics (legislation, elections, ideology, people, etc.), religion (or lack there of), or sexual orientation are not allowed due to a history of such topics spiraling out of control.
-Any signatures, posts or profile content that are intended to or are very likely to get a negative response or start debates from other members regarding these issues are strictly forbidden.
-Any other debates that may have a high chance of causing heavy conflict or fights may also be closed (temporarily or permanently) by the staff.
-This is not out of a want to stifle discussion, but rather a desire to minimize conflict and keep PureZC as peaceful as possible.
+Any topics that could potentially involve heated discussion back and forth between two or more people of differing opinions regarding politics (legislation, elections, ideology, people, etc.), religion (or lack thereof), must be kept to the Current Events section of the Discord server.
+This is not out of a want to stifle discussion, but rather a desire to minimize conflict and keep our community venues comfortable for everyone.

 PureZC strives to be a peaceful community where people can support each others' ZC projects.
 While we're not expecting everyone to be buddy buddy, it is contradictory to our goals to support something that creates such a hostile divide between members.
 That is why this rule exists.
 There are plenty of places on the internet to debate these topics in-depth.